dev-sys-do/sealci/docs/arch/scheduler.md

 - An agent receives actions to execute from the scheduler through a gRPC interface.
 - If the action execution stage changes, the agent reports the new stage of the action with a message in the return stream of an action request.
 - The execution logs are sent to the controller through a return stream of an action request.
 The logs are never treated by the scheduler and only forwarded from the agent to the controller.
-- If an agent dies, the agent is removed from the resource pool.
-If he has action in run.
-Run the action in another agent.